Track MCP LogoTrack MCP

 bash

-npx @modelcontextprotocol/inspector npx firefox-devtools-mcp@latest --start-url https://example.com --headless
+npx @modelcontextprotocol/inspector npx @mozilla/firefox-devtools-mcp@latest --start-url https://example.com --headless

 Then call tools like: